 On 1st January 2021, the EOS coin closed the day trading at $2.64, representing an 867% drop from its peak price three years ago.
 At the time, it had a market capitalization of $2.475 Billion.
 Three and half months later, the EOS token price has increased threefold and currently trades well above $6.

 For the first time in close to two years (since June 2019), the EOS price peaked above the $7 mark to trade at a new high of $7.1 on 7th April 2021.
+The next high EOS reached in 2021 was in May - $14.88.
 Its market capitalization has also soared to about $6.17 Billion, with the coin’s circulating supply currently standing at 952 million EOS coins.
-We are quick to observe that even with a 268% price jump in the last 100 days, EOS still fell off the top 20 list of the most popular cryptos based on their market cap.
+We are quick to observe that even with a 268% price jump in the first 100 days of the year, EOS still fell off the top 20 list of the most popular cryptos based on their market cap.

 Despite the three-fold price jump, EOS had had a rough time keeping up with its fiercest competition – Cardano and Ethereum.
 Both have not only maintained their positions in the list of top 10 popular cryptocurrencies but have gone on to set new all-time-high prices in the least 90 days.

-Why did the EOS altcoin price jump in the past three months?
+Why did the EOS altcoin price jump in 2021?

 Experts attribute the continuing – though meek – EOS price rally to a number of fundamental issues.
 The most impactful being the ongoing crypto market rally as well the release of the EOS.IO 2.0.11 upgrade.

-Throughout the fourth quarter of 2020 and the first few months of 2021, the crypto markets have been rallying.
+Throughout the fourth quarter of 2020 and the first few months of 2021, the crypto markets were rallying.
 The period was marked by an unprecedented increase in demand for most digital currencies that saw most of them set new price records.
-Some industry observers are, therefore, of the opinion that as the demand for EOS competitor’s coins Cardano and Ethereum peaked, it may have spilled over and excited the EOS token prices.
+Some industry observers are, therefore, of the opinion that as the demand for EOS competitor’s coins Cardano and Ethereum peaked, it may have spilt over and excited the EOS token prices.

-Other actors that may have influenced an EOS price uptrend include the launch of Wrapped EOS on Ethereum’s DeFi pNetwork, the launch of the EOS Trust by Grayscale investments, the addition of EOS token to the Revolut challenger bank’s list of supported cryptos in the UK, and its addition as collateral on the BitFinex Borrow platform.
+Other actors that may have influenced an EOS price uptrend include the launch of Wrapped EOS on Ethereum’s DeFi pNetwork, the rumours of a launch of EOS Trust by Grayscale investments, the addition of EOS token to the Revolut challenger bank’s list of supported cryptos in the UK, and its addition as collateral on the BitFinex Borrow platform.

 These were enough to help EOS launch a massive bull campaign.
 However, the coin was dealt a major blow when its co-founder – Daniel Larimer – announced that he was leaving both EOS and Block.One.
 Following the announcement, the EOS coin price dipped by more than 16%, curtailing the otherwise promising price rally.